ZeDevGit/README-Generator/README.md

-# ReadMe Generator
+# README Generator
 ## Description
- A generator for readmes
+ A project built using Nodejs to create README files for Github Projects.
 ## Table of Contents

       - [Installation](#installation)